 Erika Mann is a Senior European Policy Advisor in Covington & Burling’s Public Policy Practice Group.
 A former Member of the European Parliament, she has over 25 years of experience in policy related matters.
 She is a current GNSO Council member of the Internet Corporation for Assigned Names and Numbers (ICANN) and former ICANN board member.
 Mann was a German Member of the European Parliament (MEP) between 1994 and 2009, where she focused on trade policy, transatlantic relations, research policy, digital economy, telecommunications and Internet-related legislation.
 She chaired the official European Parliament-Mexico delegation from 2004 to 2009.
 Before joining Covington, Mann was Executive Director of the Brussels Facebook office, and, before that, she was EVP and head of the European office of CCIA.
 Until 2009, she and Senator Bob Bennett of Utah jointly chaired the Transatlantic Policy Network European (TPN).
 She has been awarded the Merit Cross of the Federal Republic of Germany.

-Peter Pomerantsev (Steering Committee) is a Visiting Senior Fellow at the Institute of Global Affairs at the London School of Economics, an author and TV producer.
-He specializes in propaganda and media development, and has testified on the challenges of information war to the U.S. House Foreign Affairs Committee, U.S. Senate Foreign Relations Committee and the UK Parliament Defense Select Committee.
+Peter Pomerantsev (Steering Committee) is a Senior Fellow at the Institute of Global Affairs at the London School of Economics, an author and TV producer.
+A journalist who specializes in propaganda and media development, he has testified on the challenges of information war to the U.S. House Foreign Affairs Committee, U.S. Senate Foreign Relations Committee and the UK Parliament Defense Select Committee.
 Pomerantsev writes for publications including the Financial Times, London Review of Books, Politico, Atlantic and many others.
-His book on Russian propaganda, Nothing is True and Everything is Possible, won the 2016 Royal Society of Literature Ondaatje Prize, was nominated for the Samuel Johnson, Guardian First Book, Pushkin House and Gordon Burns Prizes.
+His book This Is Not Propaganda: Adventures in the War Against Reality, about the battle for “hearts and minds” across the world, was published in 2019.
+His 2016 book on Russian propaganda, Nothing is True and Everything is Possible, won the 2016 Royal Society of Literature Ondaatje Prize, was nominated for the Samuel Johnson, Guardian First Book, Pushkin House and Gordon Burns Prizes.
 It is translated into over a dozen languages.
-He is working on his next book, which looks at developments in the “battle for hearts and minds” across the world.

 Laura Rosenberger is the director of the Alliance for Securing Democracy and a senior fellow at The German Marshall Fund of the United States (GMF).
 Before she joined GMF, she was foreign policy advisor for Hillary for America, where she coordinated development of the campaign’s national security policies, messaging, and strategy.
 Prior to that, Rosenberger served in a range of positions at the State Department and the White House’s National Security Council (NSC).
 As chief of staff to Deputy Secretary of State Tony Blinken and later as then Deputy National Security Advisor Blinken’s senior advisor, she counseled on the full range of national security policy.
 In her role at the NSC, she also managed the interagency Deputies Committee.
 She served as NSC director for China and Korea, managing and coordinating U.S. policy on China and the Korean Peninsula, and in a variety of positions focused on the Asia-Pacific region at the Department of State, including managing U.S.-China relations and addressing North Korea’s nuclear programs.

-Abigail Slater is a Special Assistant to the President for technology, telecom, and cyber policy at the White House National Economic Council.
-Prior to her current role, she was the General Counsel at the Internet Association where she oversaw all legal and regulatory matters on behalf of the association’s 40 members.
+Abigail Slater is former Special Assistant to the President for technology, telecom, and cyber policy at the White House National Economic Council.
+She currently is Senior Vice President, Policy and Strategy, Fox Corp.
+Prior to these roles, she was General Counsel at the Internet Association, where she oversaw legal and regulatory matters on behalf of the association’s 40 members.
 She spent 10 years at the United States Federal Trade Commission as an antitrust staff attorney and later as advisor to Commissioner Julie Brill.
 Slater began her legal career at Freshfields in London and holds law degrees from University College Dublin and Oxford University.

 TRANSATLANTIC WORKING GROUP ADVISOR